exercism/erlang/README.md

 For general information about how exercism works, please see the [contributing guide](https://github.com/exercism/x-api/blob/master/CONTRIBUTING.md#the-exercise-data).

-### Seting up your system for local development on the track
+### Setting up your system for local development on the track

 Please make sure you have installed erlang/OTP and `rebar3` as described on [Installing Erlang](http://exercism.io/languages/erlang/installing)